jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "But?"

-"But walking away from that much money feels insane."
+"But walking away from that much money feels insane.
+Like, actually crazy."

 "It is insane.
-By any normal metric, it's absolutely crazy."
+By any normal metric, it's absolutely nuts."
 I pushed off gently, swinging slowly.
 "But you're not making a normal decision.
 You're making a decision about who you want to be."

 "Who do I want to be?"